YIO-Remote/remote-os/README.md

 |  `make linux-menuconfig` | Configure Linux kernel options. |
 |  `make help`             | Shows all options. |

- Thanks to Buildroot Submodule the project configuration in `rpi0/defconfig` is automatically loaded and saved back depending on the Buildroot command (see [common.mk](common.mk)).
+ The project configuration in `rpi0/defconfig` is automatically loaded and saved back depending on the Buildroot command (see [common.mk](common.mk)).
 Manual `make savedefconfig BR2_DEFCONFIG=...` and `make defconfig BR2_DEFCONFIG=...` commands are no longer required and automatically taken care of!

 ## Write SD Card Image